selimslab/selimslab.github.io/_posts/2022-4-12-software-security.md

 ---

-Solve problems before they happen
+Prevent problems before they happen

 What can go wrong?

 Model possible threats

-A simple system has smaller attack surface
+Simpler the system, smaller the attack surface

-Validate, sanitize, isolate
+Validate

+Sanitize

+Isolate

 Don't try to roll your own security solutions, it's a community effort